DXLab

 propagation forecasts with actual propagation

-- is updated with user-suggested features frequently, and downloads/installs upgrades with a single mouse click
+frequently updated with user-suggested enhancements and new capabilities, and downloads/installs upgrades with a single mouse click

-- includes comprehensive reference documentation that is updated with each release of each application
+includes comprehensive reference documentation that is updated with each new version of each application

 instructions for frequently-used operations